 Nurse Assistant at SRJC

 The NA Certificate includes 226 hours of lecture, skills lab, and clinical practice.
-The program is offered spring, summer, and fall for 10 weeks, 3- 4 days a week.
+The program is offered Spring, Summer, and Fall for 10 weeks, 3 - 4 days a week.
 Clinical hours are held in a long-term care facility in Sonoma County.
-The course is limited to 30 students during the school year and 30 students in the summer.
-Upon successful completion of the course with a “C” grade (70%) or better, the student will receive a Acknowledgement of Completion from Santa Rosa Junior College and be eligible to take the state certification exam.
+The course is limited to 30 students each semester.
+Upon successful completion of the course with a “C” grade (70%) or better, the student will receive an Acknowledgement of Completion from Santa Rosa Junior College and be eligible to take the State Certification exam.

 The CNA Program carries 6 academic units.
 A 6 unit course mandates at least 12 hours per week of study time.